jhvanderschee/jekyllcodex/_without-plugin/reading-time-indicator.md

 ### How it works

-To display the reading time of an article, just use the following code:
+To display the reading time of an article, the code below is used.
+This script assumes the reader reads 180 words per minute.

+[expand]

 ```
 {% raw %}{% capture words %}